aws/aws-mysql-odbc/docs/building-the-aws-driver/BuildingTheAwsDriver.md

     cmake -S . -B build -G "Visual Studio 16 2019" -DMYSQL_DIR="C:\Program Files\MySQL\MySQL Server 8.0" -DMYSQLCLIENT_STATIC_LINKING=TRUE
     cmake --build build --config Release
     ```
-4. To build installer, MySQL 8.0.31 is required.
+4. To build the installer, MySQL 8.0.31 is required.
 Other MySQL versions may not work.
-Download [MySQL 8.0.31](https://downloads.mysql.com/archives/community/) ZIP archieve or msi installer.
-If zip archieve is used, unzip it to a folder before use it.
+Download the [MySQL 8.0.31](https://downloads.mysql.com/archives/community/) ZIP archive or msi installer.
+If the zip archive is used, unzip it to a folder before using it.

     Run `build_installer.ps1` with specified MySQL 8.0.31 installation or unzipped folder path in a developer powershell.
 For example
     ```
     .\build_installer.ps1 x64 Release "Visual Studio 16 2019"  "C:\Users\Roy\Downloads\mysql-8.0.31-winx64\mysql-8.0.31-winx64"
     ```

-Troubleshooting:
+### Troubleshooting:

 If the developer powershell processor architecture is `x86` for `x64` build, it could be changed by the following script for `Visual Studio 2022`.
 Or in Visual Studio, go to `Test` then `Processor Architecture for AnyCPU Projects`.
 Select `x64` for x64 build.
 ```